TaylerUva/CS481_HW4_ShareRecipes/README.md

 3. The app should show some information about the content.
 Example: Label with the recipe name and short info about it.
 4. When the user taps on a ListView item it should be deleted from your list.
 Then if the user performs a Pull to Refresh all items should come back into the ListView.
 5. At least 5 ListView items need to be displayed, hard-coding the data to be shown in the list view is fine

+## To Do

+- add game dependent locations
+- add more room for locations